SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

 	**Options for the *Csv matrix* output**

-17. For each output format JDemetra+ informs about the status of the operation.
-An exemplary message in presented below.
+17. For each output JDemetra+ provides information on the status of the operation.
+An example is presented below.

 	{: .text-center.image-wrapper}